QuantConnect/lean-cli/README.md

 Options:
-  --project TEXT   Name or id of the project to pull (all cloud projects if not specified) --pull-bootcamp  Pull Boot Camp projects (disabled by default) --verbose        Enable debug logging
+  --project TEXT   Name or id of the project to pull (all cloud projects if not specified) --pull-bootcamp  Pull Boot Camp projects (disabled by default) --encrypt        Pull your cloud files and encrypt them before saving on your local drive --decrypt        Pull your cloud files and decrypt them before saving on your local drive --key FILE       Path to the encryption key to use --verbose        Enable debug logging
   --help           Show this message and exit.
 ```